 The Magnet Nursing Services Recognition Program for Excellence in Nursing Services was developed to recognize facilities that provide outstanding nursing care.
 Ask if the hospital you are considering has this status.

 Despite nurses’ importance, hospitals may be understaffed.
 Therefore, it is vital to understand nurse staffing levels and overtime policies.
 A tired nurse is more likely to make a mistake.
 Does the hospital rely on temporary nurses?
 Unfamiliarity with the unit or care needed increases error risk.

 Find out how many procedures like yours the hospital does.
 For certain procedures, such as coronary artery bypass surgery, hospitals with more experience have better results.
 The Department of Health and Human Services offers a website where you can compare hospitals all over the country.
 Many national magazines review this information every year.

 Enlist a friend or family member as an advocate, prepared to politely inquire if anything seems amiss.
 Raising questions puts the brakes on possible mistakes and gives the healthcare team time to think.

 While you are in the hospital, make sure your healthcare team member washes their hands before they touch you.
-Handwashing can prevent the spread of infections in hospitals.
+Handwashing is an important component in preventing the spread of infections in hospitals.